Improving the Convergence of Private Shuffled Gradient Methods with Public Data: Introduction

 To answer this question, we propose the novel \textbf{generalized shuffled gradient framework} (see Algorithm~\ref{alg:generalized_shuffled_gradient_fm}), which introduces flexibility along several dimensions.
 First, instead of using a fixed objective function across all epochs, this framework allows optimizing a potentially different surrogate objective $G(\rvx; \gD^{(s)} \cup \gP^{(s)})$ in each epoch $s$, where the dataset $\gD^{(s)} \cup \gP^{(s)}$ contains both private ($\gD^{(s)}$) and public ($\gP^{(s)}$) samples.
-Second, it enables adaptive noise injection, where different amounts of noise are added in different epochs to ensure the desired privacy guarantee.
+Second, it supports varying levels of noise injection across epochs to ensure the desired privacy guarantee.
 For example, when optimizing with only public samples, no noise needs to be added, while noise is necessary when using private samples.
 Further, to analyze this setup, we introduce a novel metric to measure the dissimilarity between the true and the surrogate objective (see Assumption~\ref{ass:dissim_partial_lipschitzness}), specifically designed for shuffled gradient methods.
+Unlike prior metrics, it explicitly accounts for the sample order used in gradient computations, enabling tighter convergence bounds.

-Using the generalized shuffled gradient framework, we study three algorithms (see \Cref{subsec:pub_data_algos}): 1) $\privpub$, where the initial few epochs involve optimizing only using private samples, followed by some epochs on public samples; 2) in $\pubpriv$, the order of using public and private samples is reversed compared to $\privpub$; and 3) $\interleaved$, which involves using both private and public samples within each epoch.
-We show that $\interleaved$ achieves a smaller empirical excess risk compared to $\privpub$ and $\pubpriv$ (\Cref{tab:emp_risk_comp_main}), as well as $\DPSG$.
+Using the generalized shuffled gradient framework, we study three algorithms (see Section~\ref{subsec:pub_data_algos}): 1) $\privpub$, where the initial few epochs involve optimizing only using private samples, followed by some epochs on public samples; 2) in $\pubpriv$, the order of using public and private samples is reversed compared to $\privpub$; and 3) $\interleaved$, which involves using both private and public samples within each epoch.
+We show that $\interleaved$ achieves lower empirical excess risk than both $\privpub$ and $\pubpriv$ (\ref{tab:emp_risk_comp_main}), as well as $\DPSG$.